-For example, in case of an international employment contract where the employee agreed to work as a director of the employer’s branch in Korea and the law of Cyprus was chosen by the parties as the governing law, the Seoul High Court held that irrespective of the parties’ choice of Cyprus law the employee is still entitled to the rights and protections under the Korean labor laws, as the labor related rules and regulations of Korea where the the work place was located were the mandatory rules which should not be forsaken.
+For example, in case of an international employment contract where the employee agreed to work as a director of the employer’s branch in Korea and the law of Cyprus was chosen by the parties as the governing law, the Seoul High Court held that irrespective of the parties’ choice of Cyprus law the employee is still entitled to the rights and protections under the Korean labor laws, as the labor-related rules and regulations of Korea where the workplace was located were the mandatory rules which should not be forsaken.